Southeast Asia (SEA) is known to be a region for cheap travels.

 A Little About Singapore

-For six out of the past seven years (2014-2020), Singapore was named the world’s most expensive city according to the Economist Intelligence Unit (EIU)’s Worldwide Cost of Living.
+For eight out of 10 years, Singapore was named the world’s most expensive city according to the Economist Intelligence Unit (EIU)’s Worldwide Cost of Living.

 That says a lot as Singapore is just a tiny red dot on the world map, measuring only 50 km from east to west and 27 km from north to south.